 The undergraduate music advisor is available to assist students with general music advisement.
-Questions regarding academic status, selecting a major, changing a major, Degree Progress Report/Planner, unofficial transcripts, graduation and transfer evaluation should be directed to the advisor’s attention.
+Questions regarding academic status, selecting a major, changing a major, the Degree Progress Report/Planner, unofficial transcripts, graduation and transfer evaluation should be directed to the advisor’s attention.

 Questions regarding graduate studies should be directed to the graduate advisor at (818) 677-3181.

-Music department graduates are gainfully employed in diverse positions throughout the world, including teachers in public and private schools and colleges; practicing music therapists; conductors of orchestras and bands; published composers and arrangers; award-winning recording artists; performers in renowned opera companies, major symphony orchestras, recording studios and professional chamber ensembles; and many involvements with the entertainment industry in Southern California and elsewhere.
+Music department graduates are gainfully employed in diverse positions throughout the world, including as teachers in public and private schools and colleges; practicing music therapists; conductors of orchestras and bands; published composers and arrangers; award-winning recording artists; performers in renowned opera companies, major symphony orchestras, recording studios and professional chamber ensembles; plus many involvements with the entertainment industry in Southern California and elsewhere.

 The CSUN Department of Music is an accredited institutional member of the National Association of Schools of Music (NASM).

 - GRAMMY U